Questions and Answers

 The Department of Immigration and Border Protection (DIBP) advises against making educational choices on the basis of hoping to achieve a particular migration outcome as the Skilled Migration program will continue to change.

 Q3 What is the information used to assess overseas qualifications?

-AITSL assesses overseas qualifications using the Country Education Profiles (CEP) which are produced and maintained by Australian Education International - National Office of Overseas Skills Recognition (AEI-NOOSR), the Australian Government authority on the recognition of overseas qualifications in Australia.
+AITSL assesses overseas qualifications using the Country Education Profiles (CEP) which are produced and maintained by Australian Department of Education and Training, the Australian Government authority on the recognition of overseas qualifications in Australia.

 In cases where a qualification is not covered by the CEP, other resources such as the UK National Recognition Information Centre (UK NARIC) and university handbooks may be used.

 Q4 What are the fees for skills assessment